orbs-network/rewards-distributor-v2/shared/USAGE.md

 // all arguments are optional and have sensible defaults const batch = distribution.prepareTransactionBatch(numRecipientsPerTx);

+// present the intended transactions we want to send console.log(batch);

+// do the actual sending
 const { isComplete, txHashes } = await distribution.sendTransactionBatch(
   batch,
   numConfirmations,